Key messages

 - Check you are eligible.

-- Find out what assistance is available.
+- Understand what assistance is available.

 - Fill in the VPTAS claim form.